learn-co-curriculum/react-hooks-tdd-mocking-apis-lab/README.md

 How can we ensure that our application can access this same data when testing?

-If you're stuck, check out the solution branch of this repository to see how this could be implemented.
+If you're stuck, check out the [solution branch][solution] of this repository to see how this could be implemented.

 ## Resources